raspishake/rsudp/docsrc/settings.rst

 Classroom demonstrations
 """""""""""""""""""""""""""""""""""

-For a classroom looking to detect jumps but not necessarily earthquakes is below.
+For a classroom looking to detect jumps but not necessarily earthquakes, start with the settings below.
 The main difference here is that there is no bandpass filter applied to the signal before it is put into the STA/LTA algorithm, which changes the calculation needed for exceedence of the threshold.
 Adjust the :json:`"threshold"` downward, closer to :json:`1.7` if :json:`1.8` is too high.

 .. code-block::